Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Related Work

+{\textbf{Transfer imitation learning.}} Transfer IL and \ours both deal with varying learning conditions, but focus on different aspects. \textit{Cross-domain imitation learning} focuses on changes in state or action spaces, such as in robot control where additional joints enlarge these spaces~\cite{raychaudhuri2021cross_domain}, or in tasks with image viewpoint changes~\cite{stadie2017third_person}.
+A common approach to these problems is aligning data between domains~\cite{raychaudhuri2021cross_domain,kim2020domain_adaptive}, followed by IL with the expert data aligned to the target domain.
+Another approach maps data from different domains into a shared latent space and performs IL in this latent space~\cite{franzmeyer2022cross_domain,stadie2017third_person,cetin2021domain_robust,yin2022cross_domain}.
+Fickinge et al.~\cite{fickinger2022cross_domain} also use Gromov-Wasserstein distances~\cite{moli2011gromov,melis2018gromov} to directly facilitate cross-domain IL.

+The \textit{dynamics mismatch} between the expert and the learning agent~\cite{chae2022robust_imitation,gangwani2020_state_only} is another core issue in Transfer IL, being more relevant to our setting.
+Previous studies typically learn the optimal state transition function without action input, then use an inverse dynamics model to predict the optimal actions under the target dynamics based on the learned optimal state transitions~\cite{torabi2018bco,torabi2018gaifo,liu2020state_alignment}.
+Recent research also introduces action perturbations during policy learning to increase robustness to dynamics changes~\cite{viano2022robust_learning}.
+However, the focal point of transfer IL lies in policy adaptation, while our work primarily aims to recover a reward function, which represents a significant departure.
+The reward function is a more fundamental concept within within MDPs.
+It not only facilitates policy learning but also provides insights into expert behavior~\cite{ashwood2022irl_animal}, supports counterfactual reasoning~\cite{kalouptsidi2021identification}, etc.

-{\textbf{Mutual information.}} Our work adopts the conceptual of mutual information (MI) minimization~\cite{cheng2020vclub}.
-MI is used to measure the correlation between two random variables from the perspective of information.
-MI has been widely used in unsupervised learning domains like variational autoencoder~\cite{kingma2014vae,higgins2017betavae,chen2016infogan}.
-In the RL domain, MI has been adopted for unsupervised skill discovery~\cite{eysenbach2019diayn} and exploration~\cite{kim2019emi}.
-MI has also been used in imitation learning scenarios to mimic multi-modal expert data~\cite{li2017infogail}.
-In variational AIL (VAIL)~\cite{peng2019vdb}, the MI between the input and the output of a middle layer of the discriminator is constrained.
-By constraining the information flow, VAIL stabilizes the adversarial training process.
-Our work is different from VAIL because we minimize the MI between the middle output of the discriminator and the next state, instead of the input of the discriminator.
+{\textbf{Mutual information.}} \ours adopts the concept of mutual information (MI) minimization~\cite{cheng2020vclub}, a metric that quantifies the correlation between two random variables from an information theory perspective.
+MI has been extensively applied in unsupervised learning domains, such as variational autoencoders~\cite{kingma2014vae,higgins2017betavae,chen2016infogan}.
+In RL, MI has been leveraged for unsupervised skill discovery~\cite{eysenbach2019diayn} and exploration~\cite{kim2019emi}, and in imitation learning to mimic multi-modal expert data~\cite{li2017infogail}.
+In variational AIL (VAIL)~\cite{peng2019vdb}, MI between the input and the output of an intermediate layer of the discriminator is constrained, which stabilizes the adversarial training process by limiting information flow. \ours diverges from VAIL as \ours minimizes the MI between the intermediate output of the discriminator and the next state, rather than between the input and the discriminator.